 3. Structure your logs

 You can structure logs with parser rules in a log shipper configuration.
-Structured logs make it easier to mask or anonymize sensitive data as we point out in the next step.
+Structured logging makes it easier to mask or anonymize sensitive data as we point out in the next step.
 Wherever possible, applications should log directly in a structured format like JSON.
 Using a structured log format saves human time needed to create parser rules, as well as CPU cycles for processing.

 4. Anonymize sensitive data fields in logs